awesome231/Roblox-Avatar-Logger/README.md

 make sure you have the discord_webhook dependency (open command prompt, then type in the command: pip install discord_webhook)

+this will not grab or steal your cookie!! check any code before running anything that needs sensitive info!!

 If you are getting 429 too many requests, your cookie is invalid your cookie isnt going to last forever, to maximize duration grab an alt accounts cookie, then log out and leave it be.